Everything is in perpetual movement.

 they crowd the markets with the cry

-of their flesh, as if the struggle
+of their flesh, as though the struggle

-against silence were the purpose
+against silence were the meaning

 of their existence.

-A saturated varnish to appease the roughness
+A saturated varnish to soothe the rasp

 of their breathing,